-10th Street between Webster Street and Oak Street is set to be repaved in late 2021.
-Recently, the CIty implemented a Slow Street on 10th Street between Harrison Street and Jackson Street with the goal of reducing vehicle traffic and allowing more space for outdoor recreation during the Covid-19 pandemic.
-This repaving project provides a key opportunity to build on the Slow Streets project, as well as provide more pedestrian space on 10th Street in the busy block between Webster Street and Harrison Street.
-To the East between Oak Street and 2nd Avenue, the City has grant funding to improve pedestrian crossings, bicycle connectivity, and sidewalks.
-This will create a safer corridor connecting Chinatown and Lincoln Square with OMCA, Laney College, Lake Merritt, and Eastlake.
+10th Street between Webster Street and the 10th Street Bridge is set to be repaved in late 2021/early .
+Recently, the City implemented a Slow Street on 10th Street between Harrison Street and Jackson Street with the goal of reducing vehicle traffic and allowing more space for outdoor recreation.
+This repaving project provides a key opportunity to permanently achieve the goals of the Slow Streets project, provide safer pedestrian connections between Chinatown and Lake Merritt, and create a calm and intuitive street for all roadway users.

 • Provide space for outdoor activities and recreation in front of Lincoln Square Recreation Center

 • Improve bicycle connections across 10th Street at bike lane intersections

 • Strengthen the pedestrian connection between Chinatown and OMCA, Lake Merritt, and Eastlake